shirish93/shirish93.github.io/_posts/2025-08-21-the-joy-of-simple-physical-work.md

 ---
-layout: post
-title: The joy I found in donating my physical labor
 author: shirish
 categories:
 - joy,
 - volunteer
 - service
 featured: false
 hidden: false
 image: assets/images/roboperson.jpg
 image_description: People seek meaning in their work.
 People are not robots.
 Illustration done on Kindle Scribe.
+last_modified_at: '2026-08-04'
+layout: post
+title: The joy I found in donating my physical labor
 ---

 I found great joy in doing simple physical labor and assembly line tasks last month.
 Mental labor is more draining than you would otherwise think.
 In donating my physical labor, I connected more strongly to my local community.

 I volunteered at the WTBBL (Washington Talking Books and Brail Library) last month for a day.
 The four of us in my volunteer group were all from Liberty Mutual.